 The actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS over the four-year period from December 31, 2014 to December 31, 2018.
-They were adopted in 2019 and first used in the December 31, 2019 actuarial valuation.
+The assumptions were adopted in 2019 and first used in the December 31, 2019 actuarial valuation.
 The postretirement mortality assumption for the annuity purchase rates is based on the mortality experience investigation study covering 2009 through 2011 and dated December 31, 2013.
 Plan assets are managed on a total return basis with an emphasis on both capital appreciation, as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS.

-The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+In determining their best estimate of a recommended investment return assumption under the various alternative asset allocation portfolios, TMRS' actuary focused on the area between (1) arithmetic mean (aggressive) without an adjustment for time (conservative) and (2) the geometric mean (conservative) with an adjustment for time (aggressive).
 The target allocation and best estimates of real rates of return for each major asset class are summarized in the following table:

+Long-Term

-Long-Term Expected
+Expected

 Target Real Rate

 Asset Class Allocation of Return

-Global Equity 35.00% 7.55%
+Global Equity 35.00% 7.70%

-Core Fixed Income 6.00% 2.00%
+Core Fixed Income 6.00% 4.90%

-Non-Core Fixed Income 20.00% 5.68%
+Non-Core Fixed Income 20.00% 8.70%

-Other Public and Private Market 12.00% 7.22%
+Other Public and Private Market 12.00% 8.10%

-Real Estate 12.00% 6.85%
+Real Estate 12.00% 5.80%

-Hedge Funds 5.00% 5.35%
+Hedge Funds 5.00% 6.90%

-Private Equity 10.00% 10.00%
+Private Equity 10.00% 11.80%

 Total 100.00%